-- 1. Using the proper hammer drill and 3/4" bit, drill a 3/4" diameter hole at least 3.5" deep into the concrete and at least the minimum edge distance for the given concrete dimensions described in Figure 4.
+- 1. Using the proper hammer drill and 1" bit, drill a 1" diameter hole at least 4.5" deep into the concrete and at least the minimum edge distance for the given concrete dimensions described in Figure 4.
 Hole must be straight and perpendicular to concrete surface. - 2.
 Remove dust and debris from hole using hand pump, compressed air, or vacuum.
 Hole must be completely free of dust and debris before installing anchor. - 3.
-Place a thumb inside the Ring and first two fingers around the Retractor Handle.
-Pull up on the Retractor Handle to retract the chocks; see Figure 5. - 4.
-Insert the anchor into the hole until the Easy Button seats against the hole face.
-Hold the Retractor Handle fully retracted while inserting the anchor into the hole.
-Keep the Retractor Handle level while slowly releasing; see Figure 6. - 5.
-Set the anchor with a slight tug on the Ring.
+Place a thumb inside the Ring Bracket and first two fingers around the Collar.
+Pull up on the Collar to retract the Ball Bearings; see Figure 5. - 4.
+Insert the anchor into the hole until the Collar seats against the hole face.
+Hold the Collar fully retracted while inserting the anchor into the hole.
+Keep the Collar level while slowly releasing. - 5.
+Set the anchor with a slight tug on the O-Ring.

-- 5.6.1 Cracked Concrete Installation: The anchors described in this manual are designed for installation in un-cracked concrete conditions.
+5.6.1 Cracked Concrete Installation: The anchors described in this manual are designed for installation in un-cracked concrete conditions.
 Use of these anchors in cracked concrete conditions is not allowed.
-For concerns over the suitability of substrate in a cracked concrete environment, a qualified engineer shall be consulted. - 5.6.2 Re-installing the Anchor in a Previously Used Hole: The anchors discussed in this manual may be re-inserted in a previously used anchor insertion hole that passes pre-use inspection.
+For concerns over the suitability of substrate in a cracked concrete environment, a qualified engineer shall be consulted.

+5.6.2 Re-installing the Anchor in a Previously Used Hole: The anchors discussed in this manual may be re-inserted in a previously used anchor insertion hole that passes pre-use inspection.
 The previously used hole must still retain the same depth, diameter, and functional properties as described in the original installation requirements.
 Any anomalies such as cracking of the concrete, widening of the hole, or wearing of the hole from overuse will require the drilling of a new anchor insertion hole.
 If there is any doubt about the integrity of the anchor insertion hole, then a new hole must be drilled.

-- 5.6.3 Retractor Handle: The wedge chocks that bite into the concrete to secure the anchor may be positioned either vertically or horizontally.
-Best practice during installation of the anchor is to ensure the retractor handle is level with the surface.
-If the retractor handle is not level with the surface the cables will kink and the damage to the anchor will occur.
-See Figure 6. - 5.6.4 Installation Orientation: All Removable Concrete Anchors discussed in this manual, when deployed as single person anchors may self-orient or bend up to 90 degrees towards the user's work area and/or PFAS.
+5.6.3 Installation Orientation: The Removable Concrete Anchor discussed in this manual may self-orient or rotate to 90 degrees towards the user's work area and/or PFAS.
 Do not bend or pull the anchor beyond 90 degrees.
-See Figure 7.
+See Figure 7 for acceptable load directions 360 degrees around anchor.